Rendezvous with Claire Waldoff. A tribute to the great Berlin comedian with "Chanson-Nette" Jeannette Urzendowsky and Harry Ermer at the piano.

 Additional information

-More information about the program, other dates, and the artists can be found on the website:
+More information about the artists and the program?

 Participating artists